adilhamid/TSSE/README.md

 Some of the html/css code has been used from the following source to start with.
 * **[Shop Home Page](https://github.com/BlackrockDigital/startbootstrap-shop-homepage)** Css has been borrowed for carousel on the home page.
 * **[Side bar Navigation](https://github.com/BlackrockDigital/startbootstrap-simple-sidebar)** Css has been borrowed for left pane of facets.
+* **[Mobile Details Page](http://bootsnipp.com/snippets/featured/product-page-for-online-shop)** Css/Html has been borrowed for details page for a particular mobile.